pagkly/Zed/Investopedia3/Swap.md

 ### Currency Swaps

 In a [currency swap](https://www.investopedia.com/terms/c/currencyswap.asp), the parties exchange interest and principal payments on debt denominated in different currencies.
 Unlike an interest rate swap, the principal is not a notional amount, but it is exchanged along with interest obligations.
 Currency swaps can take place between countries.
-For example, China has used swaps with Argentina, helping the latter stabilize its [foreign reserves](https://www.investopedia.com/terms/i/international-reserves.asp).2 The [U.S. Federal Reserve](https://www.investopedia.com/terms/f/federalreservebank.asp) engaged in an aggressive swap strategy with European [central banks](https://www.investopedia.com/terms/c/centralbank.asp) during the 2010 European financial crisis to stabilize the euro, which was falling in value due to the Greek debt crisis.3
+For example, China has used swaps with Argentina, helping the latter stabilize its [foreign reserves](https://www.investopedia.com/terms/i/international-reserves.asp).2 The [[U.S. Federal Reserve]](https://www.investopedia.com/terms/f/federalreservebank.asp) engaged in an aggressive swap strategy with European [[central banks]](https://www.investopedia.com/terms/c/centralbank.asp) during the 2010 European financial crisis to stabilize the euro, which was falling in value due to the Greek debt crisis.3

 ### Debt-Equity Swaps

 A [debt-equity swap](https://www.investopedia.com/terms/d/debtequityswap.asp) involves the exchange of debt for equity_—_in the case of a publicly-traded company, this would mean bonds for stocks.
-It is a way for companies to refinance their debt or reallocate their [capital structure](https://www.investopedia.com/terms/c/capitalstructure.asp).
+It is a way for companies to refinance their debt or reallocate their [[capital structure]](https://www.investopedia.com/terms/c/capitalstructure.asp).

 ### Total Return Swaps

 In a [total return swap](https://www.investopedia.com/terms/t/totalreturnswap.asp), the total return from an asset is exchanged for a fixed interest rate.
-This gives the party paying the fixed-rate exposure to the underlying asset_—_a stock or an [index](https://www.investopedia.com/terms/m/marketindex.asp).
-For example, an investor could pay a fixed rate to one party in return for the capital appreciation plus [dividend](https://www.investopedia.com/terms/d/dividend.asp) payments of a pool of stocks.
+This gives the party paying the fixed-rate exposure to the underlying asset_—_a stock or an [[index]](https://www.investopedia.com/terms/m/marketindex.asp).
+For example, an investor could pay a fixed rate to one party in return for the capital appreciation plus [[dividend]](https://www.investopedia.com/terms/d/dividend.asp) payments of a pool of stocks.

 ### Credit Default Swap (CDS)

-A [credit default swap](https://www.investopedia.com/terms/c/creditdefaultswap.asp) (CDS) consists of an agreement by one party to pay the lost principal and interest of a loan to the CDS buyer if a borrower [defaults](https://www.investopedia.com/terms/d/default2.asp) on a loan.
-Excessive [leverage](https://www.investopedia.com/terms/l/leverage.asp) and poor risk management in the CDS market were contributing causes of the 2008 financial crisis.4
+A [[credit default swap]](https://www.investopedia.com/terms/c/creditdefaultswap.asp) (CDS) consists of an agreement by one party to pay the lost principal and interest of a loan to the CDS buyer if a borrower [[defaults]](https://www.investopedia.com/terms/d/default2.asp) on a loan.
+Excessive [[leverage]](https://www.investopedia.com/terms/l/leverage.asp) and poor risk management in the CDS market were contributing causes of the 2008 financial crisis.4

 ## Swaps Summary